 An increasing number of businesses are looking to reduce their emissions and become sustainable to align with the government’s net zero strategy.
 Setting targets is crucial for companies with complexity across sectors, technologies and business structures.

-This paper explores the potential routes to decarbonisation that businesses have at their disposal to meet their targets and help countries meet their net zero targets.
+This paper, in partnership with Shoosmiths, explores the potential routes to decarbonisation that businesses have at their disposal to meet their targets and help countries meet their net zero targets.

 Key findings of the report: